KasMedia Logo

 Using DAGs is not just another design choice.
 There are deep reasons that DAGs are the correct choice.
 Or rather, DAGs are not a choice at all.

 DAGs are the most general way there is to describe discrete causality.
 If we use any set of occurrences as our vertex set, and draw a arrows from any occurrence to all occurrences that directly effected it, we get a DAG.
 Any DAG can be obtained this way, making these ideas equivalent.
-(The word “discrete” reminds us that we are only dealing with an every-growing yet finite list of occurrences, such as all the instances of a block being created.
+(The word “discrete” reminds us that we are only dealing with an ever-growing yet finite list of occurrences, such as all the instances of a block being created.
 This is in contrast to continuous structures like, say, how special relativity describes the universe).

 Assume each block points to all tips known to the miner at the time.
 Under this assumption, the DAG contains the most information possible about how interconnected miners are.
 This information is crucial for a fast responding algorithm.
 The more information we lose, the more time it takes us to build confidence with the information we kept.